dawnmil/JavaScript-DigitalClock-Lab/README.md

 					else { return "PM"; }
 			}

 	b.
 In the startMyDigitalClock function, add another variable for the meridiem.
-Set this equal to a call to the meridiemCheck taking the current hours reference we created in step 1c.
+Set this equal to a call to the meridiemCheck taking the current hours reference we created in Implementation step 1c.

 			var meridiem = meridiemCheck(currentHours);